AbimaelGP/MolGC/README.md

 # Desrciption of the repository

-This repository contains a set of files of molecule geometries obtained by DFT or ab-initio software that will be used to compare the mean absolute bond lengths.
-Also, it contains the executable .exe file of the MolGC software.
+This repository hosts a collection of molecular geometry files generated using Density Functional Theory (DFT) or ab-initio methods.
+These files will be used for comparative analysis of mean absolute bond lengths.
+Additionally, the repository includes the executable file (.exe) for the MolGC software.

 # Instructions: